Poppys Wild Kitchen

 1. Pour one cup of premium balsamic vinegar into a small saucepan

-2. Simmer at a low boil for 20-30 minutes until vinegar has reduced by half.
+2. Simmer at a low boil for 20-30 minutes until the vinegar has reduced by half.

-Sourdough crostini topped with tender, buttered beet greens and succulent, oven-roasted beets, glazed with a sweet balsamic reduction.
+Garlic-rubbed sourdough bruschetta topped with tender, buttered beet greens and succulent, oven-roasted beets.
+Glazed with a sweet balsamic reduction.
 Dairy-free.

 Print Pin Rate